Would you dare spend the night in a nuclear disaster zone?

 Thoroughly grossed out, we left the small, dingy buildings for the wide open spaces of Pripyat’s former town center.
 We started by looking at some of the entertainment hubs, like the Prometheus Cinema (shown above) and the Arts School, both of which had stunning Soviet mosaics on their facades.

-From here, we walked past one of the old administrative buildings for the nuclear power plant (with its foreboding “radioactive” sign still affixed above its front door) to the town’s hotel and cultural center.
+From here, our Pripyat tour continued past one of the old administrative buildings for the nuclear power plant (with its foreboding “radioactive” sign still affixed above its front door) to the town’s hotel and cultural center.
 I hope you appreciate the shot I took under the curved walkway, as I got stung by an inch-long Chernobyl Bee while I was taking it.
 The bee then proceeded to terrorize the rest of my tour group until we left the area.

 The Claw of Death